AboutSarah is an independent art historian and editor in Chicago.

 Sarah was a part-time professor and mentor from 1996 until 2017.
 She also had an award-wining predoctoral career was a historic preservation project manager.
 She is a qualified Architectural Historian under the United States Secretary of the Interior’s Professional Qualification Standards 36 CFR Appendix A to Part 61(c)

 Read more about Sarah in this July 2017 interview

 by Design Feast.

-Sarah browses NASA mission images for fun and generally loves anything having to do with space—especially sci-fi films of all kinds.
-She is determined to attend Space Camp one day.
+Sarah is a runner and enjoys following tennis and Formula 1.
+She also loves anything having to do with space—especially sci-fi films of all kinds–and is determined to attend NASA Space Camp one day.

 PhD – Department of Art History, University of Illinois at Chicago

 MArchHist – Department of Architectural History, University of Virginia

 BA – International Affairs (history & economics), Florida State University

 Editing Certificate – Graham School of Continuing Liberal and Professional Studies, University of Chicago

 International Certificate of Spanish Language – Department of Philology, Universidad Complutense de Madrid